 - Oil or gas wells

-- Construction, installation or assembly works whose duration exceeds six months.
+- Construction, installation or assembly works whose duration exceeds six months

-Regulations:Chapter III IRNR Law, Chapter I IRNR Regulation and Tenth Additional Provision IRNR Law.
+Regulations: chapter III IRNR Law, chapter I IRNR Regulations and Additional Provision tenth IRNR Law

-Generally, non-deductibility of the payments that the permanent establishment makes to the head office for fees, interest, commissions, technical assistance services and for the use or assignment of assets or rights.
-(See section “ estimated expenses and imputed income for internal operations of a PE“).
+Non-deductibility, in general, of the payments that the EP makes to the head office in respect of royalties, interests, commissions, technical assistance services and for the use or transfer of goods or rights.
+(See section “ estimated expenses and imputed returns for internal operations of a PE“).